 To get started with the decimation functionality of RapidCompact CLI, we will use a simple example mesh of a scanned nefertiti bust, which you can download here.

-This mesh has 440K faces, which makes it a medium-sized data set.
+This mesh has 1,5 million faces, which makes it a medium-sized data set.
 Although it could already be used like this for many visualization applications, some might require a variant that consists of less triangles, for example for quick rendering in a VR or game context.
 Another reason for generating a simplified version might be the reduction of bandwidth which is needed to transmit this mesh over a network (for example, for online presentation).
 Within the following tutorial, we will see how to generate different texture maps, applied on the low-resolution asset, can help us to faithfully preserve the details of the high-resolution original.
 However, within this tutorial, we will just simplify the 3D geometry of the mesh.

 To generate a simplified version of the nefertiti mesh, you can use the following command line: